 by Mike Ratliff

-Well, I don’t know what sort of Christian would ever place those sort of demands on other Christians.
+Well, I don’t know what sort of Christian would ever place huge demands on less mature brethren.
 However, I do know that Christians are not perfect and not one of them can stand before God and say they deserve their salvation.
 All of their spiritual growth since their salvation would not have happened outside of God’s grace.
 Their spiritual gifts were just that, gifts.
 None of us deserve this salvation.
 Our good standing before God is a gift from our Heavenly Father that not one of us deserve.
 So, that being true, those more mature believers got where they are by that same grace.

 I have heard many atheists say something like this, “I hate your stupid religion (Christianity) because your God saves wicked men.”
 I remember when Ted Bundy, before he was executed several years ago, professed faith in Jesus Christ.
 The howl from some people that this evil serial killer could possibly be in Heaven after he died showed the absolute absurdity of Christianity.
 However, as the passage that I placed at the top of this post says about God that He is, “Him who justifies the ungodly.” (v5)